wasifzaman182/Safety-Critical-Systems/README.md

   #### Design:
     In the design phase, the software architecture and design are developed, including the high-level design and detailed design.
   #### Implementation:
-     In the implementation phase, the software is actually built based on the design.
+     In the implementation phase, the software is built based on the design.
   #### Testing:
      In the testing phase, the software is tested to ensure that it meets the customer’s requirements and is of high quality.
  #### Deployment: